MohamedAazil/quiz-app/README.md

    - The app provides instant feedback on whether your answer is correct.

 ## **📜 Contributing**
-Want to improve this project?
-Follow these steps:

 1. **Fork** the repository.
 2. **Create a new branch**:
    ```bash